A colon cleanse is a supplemental routine or procedure that is intended to increase your body’s ability to excrete solid waste from your colon.

 The colon cleanse regimen from Dr. Tobias is based around a combination of natural laxative power from senna leaf, oil-based salves for colon health (both aloe vera gel and medium chain triglycerides), and fiber to improve your stool production.

 It’s also got probiotics to help repopulate your gut bacteria.
-Because it covers all the bases when it comes to colon health, it stands the best shot of safely and effectively cleaning your colon.
+Because it covers all the bases when it comes to colon health, it’s a smart choice to safely and effectively clean your colon.

 Kleen IQ makes a well-balanced colon cleanse supplement that includes senna leaf for laxative strength, medium chain triglyceride oil and aloe vera gel to soothe the lining of the colon, lactobacillus acidophilus probiotics, and both psyllium and flaxseed fiber.
 A well-rounded colon cleanser like this without any extraneous ingredients is always a solid choice.

 Super Colon Cleanse goes heavy on the herbal supplements, combining the laxative power of senna leaf with a wide array of herbal extracts, from celery seed to rose hips.